mintua-et/snake-battle/README.md

 ## Customization

-You can customize the game by modifying the `config` object in `sketch.js`:
+You can customize the game by modifying the `config` object in `sketch.js` or using the in-game settings:

+- **In-game Settings**:
+  - Win Score: Choose between 10, 25, 50, or 100 points to win

+- **Code Customization** (`config` object in `sketch.js`):
   - `canvasWidth` and `canvasHeight`: Change the size of the game area
   - `gridSize`: Change the size of each grid cell
   - `frameRate`: Adjust the speed of the game
   - `foodCount`: Change the amount of food available at once
   - `snakeColors`: Customize the colors of the snakes
   - `foodColor`: Change the color of the food
   - `backgroundColor`: Change the background color
   - `pauseButtonSize`: Change the size of the pause button
-- `winScore`: Change the number of points needed to win (default: 50)

 ## License